Joonior-Programmer/Gmail_Docs/index.md

 # Is This Guide For You?

 The guide is for beginner Gmail users who have basic sending and receiving email understanding.
+This documentation assumes that user has basic knowledge of how to navigate webpages using the mouse and how to type using the keyboard.

 Everything discussed in this documentation will be for the Windows and Mac version of Gmail.
 Layouts and settings may differ if you are using iOS or Android.
 This guide will provide easy-to-understand instructions to understand and manipulate these features to your needs.
 By the end of this document you will be able to: